prefixcommons/biocontext/README.md

 in a `@context` object.

 Note that you don't need to be using JSON-LD to find this useful.
+Bipartite unique IDs are common in bioinformatics, and mandated in formats such as OBO (the most common way of consuming ontologies in bioinformatics toolchains).

 There are many situations where it's necessary to translate a bioinformatics ID to URI for use in the semantic web stack.
 This includes the [SciGraph](https://github.com/SciGraph/SciGraph) Neo4j application as well as triplestores, OWL tooling (ROBOT), standard